 Your baby's finally here, and you're thrilled — but you're also exhausted, uncomfortable, on an emotional roller coaster, and wondering whether you'll ever fit into your jeans again.
 Childbirth classes helped prepare you for giving birth, but you weren't prepared for all of this!

 After your baby arrives, you'll notice some changes — both physical and emotional.

 Emotionally, you may be feeling:

-In addition, when it comes to sexual relations, you and your partner may be on completely different pages.
-Your partner may be ready to pick up where you left off before baby's arrival, whereas you may not feel comfortable enough — physically or emotionally — and may be craving nothing more than a good night's sleep.
-Doctors often ask women to wait several weeks before having sex in order to allow healing to occur.
+Also, when it comes to intimacy, you and your partner may be on completely different pages.
+Your partner may be ready to pick up where you left off before baby's arrival, whereas you may not feel comfortable enough — physically or emotionally — and might crave nothing more than a good night's sleep.
+Doctors often ask women to wait a few weeks before having sex to allow them to heal.

 It took your body months to prepare to give birth, and it takes time to recover.
 If you've had a cesarean section (C-section), it can take even longer because surgery requires a longer healing time.
 If unexpected, it may have also raised emotional issues.

 Pain is greatest the first few days after the surgery and should gradually subside.
 Your doctor will advise you on precautions to take after surgery, and give you directions for bathing and how to begin gentle exercises to speed recovery and help avoid constipation.

 Things to know:

 You can become pregnant again before your first postpartum period.
 Even though this is less likely if you are exclusively breastfeeding (day and night, no solids, no bottles, at least 8 times a day, never going more than 4 hours during the day or 6 hours at night without feeding), have not had a period, and your baby is younger than 6 months old, it is still possible.